logo

 Poker Life Lessons Applicable in Real Life Situations image

-Unlike pure games of chance, poker demands discipline at the table and sharp focus on the game itself.
-Players must strive to play every hand optimally and keep track of the cards as they are dealt.
-Since you have no control over how the cards are distributed, it's best not to waste mental energy worrying about it.
+Unlike games of luck, poker players must be disciplined on the table and only focus on the action.
+Players must ensure that they play every hand optimally and keep track of every card when it is dealt.
+And because you have zero control over how the cards are issued, don’t waste mental energy over it.

 Bluffing is a common term when playing poker at casinos.
 It means camouflaging a weak hand to look strong and vice-versa.
 In return, other players on the table can feel intimidated by your moves and fold.
 But it doesn’t always work when playing against seasoned pros who can easily read your actions.